- Make Pizza Like a PRO – Making Professional Pizza at Home

 Make Pizza Like a PRO – Making the Sauce

 Another exhilarating and essential step is making the sauce.
-It would be best to use your delicious Marzano Tomatoes to cook a nice tangy and tasty sauce.
+Using your delicious Marzano Tomatoes to cook a nice tangy and tasty sauce.

 Add all ingredients included in the sauce recipe into a saucepan.